Renata Heilman

 • The gender pay gap: Can behavioral economics provide useful insights?

-Renata M. Heilman and Petko Kusev
+Renata M. Heilman, Petko Kusev

 • Understanding risky behavior: The influence of cognitive, emotional and hormonal factors on decision-making under risk

-Petko Kusev, Harry Purser, Renata Heilman, Alex J. Cooke, Paul Van Schaik, Victoria Baranova, Rose Martin, and Peter Ayton
+Petko Kusev, Harry Purser, Renata Heilman, Alex J. Cooke, Paul Van Schaik, Victoria Baranova, Rose Martin, Peter Ayton

 • Effect of regulating anger and sadness on decision-making